Bronzer Vs Highlighter

 High Points Of The Face

-An easy way to apply a highlighter is on the high points of your face, regardless of your highlighter formulation.
+An easy way to apply a highlighter is to focus on the high points of your face, regardless of the formulation.
 Popular areas to add highlighter are the cheekbones, brow bone, temples, bridge of the nose, chin, and cupid’s bow.

-You can add a highlighter on areas you want to bring attention to or where the sun naturally hits your face.
+You can add a highlighter to areas you want to bring attention to or where the sun naturally hits your face.
 Also, highlighters are quite pigmented, so a little goes a long way.

 Can You Wear Bronzer & Highlighter Together?

-You can make your favorite facial feature pop with the correct bronzer and highlighter combination.
+You can make your favorite facial feature stand out with the right bronzer and highlighter combination.

 How To Wear Bronzer & Highlighter